Self-Test to Determine if a Low-Histamine Diet Will Help Resolve Your Health Issues.

 - Alcoholic beverages

 - Fruits containing citric acid (especially citrus, but also pineapple, tamarind and tart berries including raspberries, strawberries, elderberries, currants, gooseberries, blackberries)

 Healing from Histamine Sensitivity

 Above and beyond your variable histamine threshold, the goal is to determine what underlies your histamine sensitivity.
 The most typical causes include: leaky gut, gut dysbiosis, a genetic proclivity, and some medications, including antihistamines.
-If there are underlying digestive issues, you’ll want to address them with an elimination diet such as the one I share in my free e-book Clean and Free.
+If there are underlying digestive issues, you’ll want to address them with an elimination diet.
 As your gut heals, you’ll find that your histamine threshold grows and your diet can again widen.

 Don’t be daunted by the list of “no” foods.
 There are an abundance of flavorful low-histamine foods.
 Yes, it requires changing your habitual food choices, but you’ve got everything to gain by setting aside a few days to try out a low-histamine diet.